 When the lift control lever is pushed forward, the fork carriage is lowered.
 When the lift control lever is pulled back the fork carriage is raised.
-You can also lower the fork carriage even if the key switch is OFF.
+You can also lower the fork carriage even if the key switch is ON position.

-Tilt Control Lever
+2) Tilt Control Lever

-With the tilt control lever, you are able to control the tilting or vertical position-ing of the upright and the angle of the forks.
+With the tilt control lever, you are able to control the tilting or vertical positioning of the upright and the angle of the forks.
 When the lever is pulled back, the upright and forks tilt backward.

-Push the lever forward to tilt the up-right and forks forwards.
+Push the lever forward to tilt the upright and forks forwards.

-Auxiliary Control Lever (Optional)
+3) Auxiliary Control Lever (optional)